Chronic Obstructive Pulmonary Disease

 Occupation.
 Certain occupational exposures (e.g., mining and agriculture) are linked to COPD.

 Air pollution.
 The role of pollutants in the pathogenesis of COPD is unclear.
 However, the incidence of COPD and the frequency of acute exacerbations are significantly increased in areas of heavy air pollution.

 Pulmonary function testing (spirometry) showing an obstructive pattern is the most reliable indicator for diagnosis.
-This would be a ratio of forced expiratory volume in 1 second to the forced vital capacity of less than 70% (FEV 1/FVC ratio < 70%).
+This would be a ratio of forced expiratory volume in 1 second to the forced vital capacity of < 70% (FEV1/FVC ratio < 70%).
 In addition, pulmonary function tests are used to determine severity of airflow limitation, assess response to medications, and follow disease progression.

 Hematocrit levels may be elevated due to chronic hypoxia.